-Objectives: The annual Rural Entrepreneurship conference (now in its 17th year) offers a forum for academic and practitioner development; however, the sociological roots of rural entrepreneurship are far from clear.
-We propose holding a working group that develops the sociology of rural entrepreneurship and changing the Rural Entrepreneurship conference into a bi-annual conference that alternates with ESRS.
-The objective is to create a pipeline for the development and discussion of strong theoretical papers that will further expand the field of rural entrepreneurship.
+Objectives: This working group aims to develop research around the sociology of rural entrepreneurship and alternates annually with the UK based Rural Entrepreneurship conference.
+The objective is to create a pipeline for the development and discussion of theoretical papers that will expand the field of rural entrepreneurship.

 Traditional Format 3-4 papers with allocated discussants followed by wider discussion

 Session 2: Innovation and Transformation in rural entrepreneurship

 Session 3: Enacting the future in rural entrepreneurship